mocks-server/website/docs/usage/variants/file.md

   - examples
 ---

 Variants of type `file` define a file to transfer when a route is requested.
-It sets the Content-Type response HTTP header field based on the filename’s extension.
+It sets the Content-Type response HTTP header field based on the filename's extension.

 ## Options